AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-jimmy.md

 "Sure you should have."
 Tips said sitting down next to me.
 "He's in denial, if he didn't hear you it's because he's trying so hard to forget you."

 "What?"
 I said turning to look at him.
-Tip waved his hand and an Irish Red appeared in front of me from the bartenders hands.
+Tips waved his hand and an Irish Red appeared in front of me from the bartenders hands.

 "Your drink of choice?"